meza112/PolyBranch/README.md

 The game graphics are designed by myself and drawn in realtime using Processing.js.
 The sounds are also created by myself using Logic Pro.

+To get started and clone the repository from git hub Type command:
+	git clone git://github.com/gbatha/PolyBranch.git